 If this means eating 6-7 smaller meals every few hours or 2-3 bigger meals a day spaced further apart throughout the day then so be it.
 That being said, avoid very extreme protocols; eating all of your calories in one meal per day or eating every hour around the clock are certainly not very pragmatic approaches to performance nutrition.

-● Stay hydrated—This really should be a no-brainer, but don’t skimp on fluid intake, especially around the training time-frame.
+This really should be a no-brainer, but don’t skimp on water, especially around the training time-frame.
 If you’re constantly thirsty or your urine is dark yellow, you are likely not drinking enough fluid.
 Try and carry a water bottle with you throughout the day and drink several ounces every hour.

-While supplements will never replace proper diet and training, they are certainly an important component of a total health/fitness/performance regimen.
+While supplements will never replace proper diet and training, they are certainly an important component of a health, fitness, and performance regimen.
 There are thousands upon thousands of supplements available these days so it can be quite overwhelming to decipher which ones are worthwhile and which are bunk.

-- Whey Protein–It goes without saying that whey protein is the gold standard protein supplementation if you’re looking to get the most out of your gym regimen.
-It has been shown to increase the anabolic response to resistance training, reduce sarcopenia from aging, boost insulin sensitivity and enhance the immune system.
+It goes without saying that whey protein is the gold standard protein supplementation if you’re looking to get the most out of your gym regimen.
+It has been shown to increase the anabolic response to resistance training, reduce sarcopenia from aging, boost insulin sensitivity, and enhance the immune system.
 [10-13]

 It is the most bioavailable protein for humans and contains nominal amounts of all essential amino acids.
 Another big bonus is that whey protein is a convenient way to get more protein in your diet; simply use it as needed to hit your daily protein needs.

-- Citrulline Malate–Citrulline is a nonessential amino acid found abundantly in the rind of watermelons.
-There appears to be many benefits to citrulline supplementation (especially when bound to malic acid) including increased nitric oxide production, decreasing muscle soreness after exercise, and enhancing the utilization of essential amino acids.
+Citrulline is a nonessential amino acid found abundantly in the rind of watermelons.
+There appear to be many benefits to citrulline supplementation (especially when bound to malic acid) including increased nitric oxide production, decreasing muscle soreness after exercise, and enhancing the utilization of essential amino acids.
 [14,15,16]

-- Caffeine–Many people probably already consume a rather hefty amount of caffeine in their daily routine (e.g. coffee in the morning, energy drinks in the afternoon, etc.) That being said, if you’re smart and methodical with your caffeine intake, it can be a great supplement to prepare you for the gym.
+Many people probably already consume a rather hefty amount of caffeine in their daily routine (coffee in the morning or energy drinks in the afternoon).
+That being said, if you’re smart and methodical with your caffeine intake, it can be a great supplement to prepare you for the gym.

-Caffeine is a bronchodilator and decreases your perceived rate of exertion, thereby allowing you to push yourself harder and for longer than you normally could.
+Caffeine decreases your perceived rate of exertion, thereby allowing you to push yourself harder and for longer than you normally could.
 Moreover, caffeine is a psychostimulant that increases your focus and cognition.
-Aim for a dose of 1-3 mg per kg of bodyweight, about 30 minutes prior to training.
+Aim for a dose of 1-3 mg per kg of body weight, about 30 minutes before training.

-- Multi-Vitamins and Fish Oil–I like to combine these two supplements into their own category since they serve to sort of fill in any micronutrient gaps you may have in your diet.
-Generally these two supplements will give you plenty of vitamins, minerals, and essential fatty acids to keep you healthy and performing at your best.
+I like to combine these two supplements into their own category since they serve to sort of fill in any micronutrient gaps you may have in your diet.
+Generally, these two supplements will give you plenty of vitamins, minerals, and essential fatty acids to keep you healthy and performing at your best.
 Take your multi-vitamin as directed by the label and aim for about 2g of EPA & DHA (from fish oil) combined.

-Hopefully this article has helped you understand what the 80/20 rule is and how it can be applied to your diet, training and supplementation regimens.
+Hopefully, this article has helped you understand what the 80/20 rule is and how it can be applied to your diet, training, and supplementation.
 Again, be wary of focusing on minute details that don’t contribute much to your end goals.

-The main point to take away from this article is that you want to focus more on things that have a large impact on your results/output.
-This may not be a very profound concept, but you’d be surprised when you take a step back and see just how inefficient some people are when it comes to their health and fitness regimen.
+The main point to take away from this article is that you want to focus more on things that have a large impact on your results and output.
+This may not be a very profound concept, but you’d be surprised when you take a step back and see just how inefficient some people are when it comes to their health and fitness.
 Be smart, be relentless, and stay committed to your goals.

 1. Hu, F. B., Manson, J. E., Stampfer, M. J., Colditz, G., Liu, S., Solomon, C. G., & Willett, W. C. (2001).
 Diet, lifestyle, and the risk of type 2 diabetes mellitus in women.
 New England Journal of Medicine, 345(11), 790-797.